Negative group velocity and Kelvin-like wake pattern

 Like the Landau critical roton velocity $v=v_{c}$, the instant $v=v_{0}$ where elementary waves having negative group velocity start participating in forming wake pattern, represents a critical phenomenon.
 It is expected that it will be accompanied by an increase in the wave resistance which we are planning to study in the future.

 As the source velocity increases beyond $v=v_{0}$, the size of the waves increases, the opening angle of the Kelvin-like wake grows and the roton approximation (\ref{roton}) eventually breaks down.
 However qualitatively the wake pattern will not change as long as $v\lesssim 76~m/s$; the pattern in Figure \ref{wakes}c corresponds to $v=76~m/s$.
 At larger velocities the wake pattern will acquire new elements due to contributions coming from the end part of the spectrum.
-However the Kelvin-like feature will persist and widen with $v$ until the source velocity exceeds about $167~m/s$.
-This is when the lower bound of the MCL interval $k_{-}$ coincides with the maximum of $\Omega(k)$ and the range of wave numbers with $\Omega'<0$ is largest.
+At the same time the Kelvin-like feature will persist and widen with $v$ until the source velocity exceeds about $167~m/s$.
+This is when the lower bound of the MCL interval $k_{-}$ coincides with location of the maximum of $\Omega(k)$ and the range of wave numbers with $\Omega'<0$ is largest.

-To summarize, we demonstrated that a sufficiently fast heavy impurity traveling through superfluid $^{4}He$ will generate a Kelvin-like wake.
-This effect should be commonplace because the Landau critical roton velocity of $v_{c}=59~m/s$ is extremely close to the Kelvin threshold of $v_{0}=60~m/s$: the Kelvin wake is \textit{always} present except when the source velocity is sandwiched between these two very close values.
+To summarize, we demonstrated that if in response to a small heavy uniformly traveling source a medium radiates excitations possessing negative group velocity, their interference leads to a reversed Kelvin-like wake.
+In superfluid $^{4}He$ this effect should be commonplace because the Landau critical roton velocity of $v_{c}=59~m/s$ is extremely close to the Kelvin threshold of $v_{0}=60~m/s$.
 At the same time the details of the Kelvin feature may be somewhat obscured due to interference with overlapping "green" family of wavefronts, Figures \ref{wakes}b and \ref{wakes}c.
 A Kelvin-like wedge should be observable by light scattering techniques while the fine structure of all the discussed wake patterns can be only resolved with the help of $X$-ray or neutron scattering.

+This work was performed in part at Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611.